The Day Dee Snider Took on the Senate With a ‘Famous Hair Flip’

 John Denver at that time, he was a movie star, a television star, a radio star, you know, he was a darling of the entertainment world and everybody loved John.
 You know, Mom, apple pie and John Denver.
 So we were really concerned that he was going to sell us out, but he didn’t.
 He stood tall and stood his ground, and remembered very well how “Rocky Mountain High” had been banned and very well how his movie Oh God! had been protested – and again, for all of the wrong reasons, misjudged without people really looking and studying what the hell they were protesting about.

 In your testimony, you responded to Sen. Rockefeller, who seemed to be taking his best shot at attacking your ability to be a parent with all of the time that you were spending on the road.
 He said, “Nine years from now, when your child is 12 and in school, will you take your child with you?
 You replied, “To be perfectly honest, nine years from now I am going to be well retired and I will be spending more time with my son than any other parent probably ever spends.
-And that is one of the beautiful things about rock and roll, is that I can retire hopefully at a very early age.”
-We’re now approaching the 40th anniversary of Twisted Sister.
+And that is one of the beautiful things about rock 'n' roll, is that I can retire hopefully at a very early age.”
 Did you really envision at that point that you would walk away from music in less than a decade?

 The Parents Music Resource Center's 'Filthy Fifteen'

 Dee Snider's Spouse is One of Rock's Hottest Wives